simonsfoundation/mountainlab_test2/README.md

 ## Licence

 This is open source software released under the terms of the GPLv3.
-A commercial version is also available.
+A commercial version will also be available.

 ## Installation and Basic Usage

-MountainView has been developed and tested in Linux (Ubuntu and CentOS), but should also run (with some expertise) on any operating sytem that supports Qt/C++ such as Windows or Mac OS.
-Much of the Matlab functionality is available without the need to install the C++ programs.
-The C++ programs may also run independently (without Matlab) from the command line.
+MountainView has been developed and tested in Linux (Ubuntu and CentOS), but should also run (with some expertise) on any operating sytem that supports Qt/C++ such as Windows or Mac OS X. Much of the Matlab functionality is available without needing to install the C++ programs.
+C++ programs also run independently (without Matlab) from the command line.

-General instructions for all operating systems:
+General instructions for all operating systems (see specifics below):

 * Install git and clone this repository.